Pbhagi/data-analyst-portfolio/Accenture-project.md

 Built and optimized ETL pipelines for healthcare analytics, improving data quality, performance, and reporting reliability.

+## Impact
+Improved data readiness by 35%,
+Reduced duplicate records by 40%,
+Increased query performance by 45%,

 ## Key Contributions
 -Developed ETL pipelines using AWS Glue & PySpark to process claims, EHR, and lab data -Improved data readiness by 35% across clinical and billing analytics workflows